Session Presentation Presenter Affiliation Title Timeslot

 Speaker Photo

-Prof. Dr. Adriana Tapus
+Prof. Dr. Adriana Tapus and Dr. Zhegong Shangguan

 ENSTA Paris, France